Seeed-Studio/ModelAssistant/docs/introduction/installation.md

 # Installation

-[SSCMA (SenseCraft Model Assistant)](https://github.com/Seeed-Studio/SSCMA) runtime environment relies on PyTorch and various third-party libraries from OpenMMLab.
+[SSCMA (SSCMA)](https://github.com/Seeed-Studio/SSCMA) runtime environment relies on PyTorch and various third-party libraries from OpenMMLab.
 You can find the SSCMA code on [GitHub](https://github.com/Seeed-Studio/SSCMA).
 To get started, make sure you have PyTorch installed locally by following the instructions [here](https://pytorch.org/get-started/locally/), and then obtain the necessary OpenMMLab libraries.

 - [MMCV](https://github.com/open-mmlab/mmcv): OpenMMLab Computer Vision Foundation Library.
 - [MMClassification](https://github.com/open-mmlab/mmclassification): OpenMMLab image classification toolkit and benchmarking.
 In addition to classification tasks, it is also used to provide a variety of backbone networks.